 - Jumper wires

-The Vilros Uno Ultimate Starter Kit has a list price of $129.99 (For the latest prices and discounts, check here), but you can find it on Amazon at close to half its original price.
-That gives you tremendous savings as all 190 components cost more than $100 when you buy them separately.
+The Vilros Uno Ultimate Starter Kit has a list price of a decent amount (For the latest prices and discounts, check here), but you can find it on Amazon at a good original price.
+That gives you tremendous savings as all 190 components when you buy them separately.

 These components can help you complete dozens of Arduino projects.
 Aside from teaching you electronics, the Uno Rev3 board also teaches you coding and programming.